 Dear Representative ---- and Senator -----:

 Please support adequate funding for Regional Transit Authorities in the upcoming FY 2019 state budget.
-Without responsible state funding of RTAs, our local transit service will be reduced, and fares will increase for people who depend on reliable, affordable public transportation to get around our region
+Without responsible state funding of RTAs, our local transit service will be reduced, and fares will increase for people who depend on reliable, affordable public transportation to get around our region.

 The Pioneer Valley Transit Authority depends on state support from the Commonwealth Transportation Fund for a significant amount of funding.
 Yet the Governor has level-funded this budget at $80.4 million, which will lead to harmful consequences for our most vulnerable residents.
 Because of the Governor’s recommended budget, the PVTA is facing a budget gap of over $3 million.
 In April, the PVTA Board will vote on service cuts and fare increases to take effect in July.